So you want to come to Vegas! There’s a reason this is known as the Entertainment Capital of the World and over 40 million people visit each year.

 Also, if you’re sensitive to “vibes,” know that the areas of town where people actually live and where your Airbnb will likely be are pretty…meh.

 6. Get Inspired

-Nothing can get you more excited for going to Vegas like one of the many movies set in Vegas.
+Nothing can get you more excited about going to Vegas, like one of the many movies set in Vegas.